aestinar/f1-tracker-2026/README.md

 - **Mobile responsive** — works on desktop and phone

 ## Data
-Powered by the [Jolpica API](https://jolpi.ca) (free, no API key required).
+Powered by the [Jolpica API](https://jolpi.ca).
 Data updates 1–2 days after each race weekend.

 ## Built with
 - Vanilla HTML / CSS / JavaScript